Using examples, both good and bad, from my portfolio.

 For example, for the 4-line inscription, Happy Birthday, Barbara & Jeff, begin by writing the center portion of the text, Birthday, Barbara.

 Then add the top and bottom elements.
-This method will guarantee that the text will be evenly distributed vertically.
+This method guarantees that the text will be evenly distributed vertically.
 More commonly, a cake reads Happy Birthday So-and-So with only one person’s name.
 In that case, begin by writing the word Birthday across the middle then finishing with Happy on top and So-and-So on the bottom.
 Here is the link to watch my Happy Birthday Cake Writing Video.

-10. To distract the eye from flaws or asymmetry or to simply to enhance a cake’s face, fill the blank spaces around words with polka dots.
+To distract the eye from flaws or asymmetry or to simply to enhance a cake’s face, fill the blank spaces around words with polka dots or swirls.

 The benefit of using rolled modeling chocolate for plaques is that it can also be curved like this tag on a present cake.
 The plaque method is handy since it avoids writing directly on the surface of a cake.
 Make a mistake?
 No worries; just flip the plaque over and write on its back side or conceivably, write on as many plaques as it takes to get it right.

 Last but not least, practice, practice, practice.
 Practice on parchment or wax paper.
 Get some chocolate and practice right now!
+Doodle away.